HadrienG2/hists-mt/Notes.md

 - Once that is done, can look into having the functionality integrated in ROOT, and other MarlinMT histogramming matters like Processor setup & IO.

+- New suspicious ROOT 7 behavior: RAxisEquidistant, RAxisGrow, and over/underflow bins.
+    * In ROOT 6, every histogram type has over- and underflow bins.
+    * Separately, axes may or may not be allowed to grow.
+    * In ROOT 7, growability and number of bins is linked.
+If you can grow, you don't have overflow bins.
+If you can't grow, you have overflow bins.
+    * Growing is supposed to be handled by RAxisGrow::Grow() which... doesn't seem to be implemented?!
+    * RAxisGrow doesn't override the bin location methods of RAxisEquidistant, which call into RAxisBase::AdjustOverflowBinNumber, which... assumes existence of overflow bins!
+    * In essence, RAxisGrow is too broken to be taken into account during testing at this point in time...